hydro-project/hydroflow/book/example_4_neighbors.md

 After all strata are run, Hydroflow returns to the first stratum; this begins the next _tick_.
 This doesn't really matter for this example, but it is important for long-running Hydroflow services that accept input from the outside world.
 More on this topic in the chapter on [time](./life_and_times.md).

-Returning to the code, if you read the `pairs_send` calls carefully, you'll see that the example data has vertices (`2`, `4`) that are more than one hop away from `0`, which were not output by our simple program.
+Returning to the code, if you read the `edges_send` calls carefully, you'll see that the example data has vertices (`2`, `4`) that are more than one hop away from `0`, which were not output by our simple program.
 To extend this example to graph *reachability*, we need to recurse: find neighbors of our neighbors, neighbors of our neighbors' neighbors, and so on.
 In Hydroflow,